-In the event where any existing underground assets that may be fully or partly exposed during confined excavation Works that have been undertaken in accordance with MRTS04 General Earthworks, no backfilling of the excavated area shall be undertaken until the surveying requirements have been met and notice of such Works provided to the Administrator.
-Hold Point 30
+Existing underground assets may be fully or partly exposed during confined excavation Works that have been undertaken in accordance with MRTS04 General Earthworks, Trenching Works for MRTS91 Conduits and Pits and/or MRTS03 Drainage, Retaining Structures and Protective Treatments.
+No backfilling of the excavated area shall be undertaken until the surveying requirements have been met and notice of such Works (excludes delivery of As Constructed Survey information) provided to the Administrator.